Bello (surname)

 Bello is an Italian, Spanish surname from bello "handsome/beautiful" (Late Latin bellus), hence a nickname for a handsome man.
 In medieval Italy, the word was also applied as a personal name, which also gave rise to the surname.

-Bello is also a Fulani surname widely common in Nigeria.
+Among the Fula people of West Africa, the name means 'helper', derived from the Fulfulde word ballo.
+The name was also initially a personal name, which later became a surname.

 Notable people with the surname include: